josephlijo/jsBoot/Learning/jsTesting/TestingWithMocha/README.md

 - Add more tests.
 Check the `controllers` folders to see how to go with testing a `controller`.
 - To run all tests in `test` folder, use the command `mocha './test/**/*.spec.js'`
 - We can further *automate* this by moving this command to the package.json file by changing the `scripts.test` to `"test": "mocha ./test/**/*.spec.js"`; Now to run the test, do `npm test`

+**Testing async, timeouts, and using hooks:**
+- Inorder to test async pass in a callback to the definition like `it('Should return false if not authorized', function (done)` and call the callback function (`done()`) after assert.
+If we don't call the callback to the `it`, the test will run in sequence without taking care of the event loop and it automatically succeed.
+Check `auth.controller.spec.js` for more details.
+- Default timeout of mocha is 2000 ms. To handle timeouts of more, we can change the mocha context inside the callback of `it` using `this.timeout(2500)`.
+If we don't change the `timeout` we will get the error:
+> Error: Timeout of 2000ms exceeded.
+For async tests and hooks, ensure "done()" is called; if returning a Promise, ensure it resolves.

+Note: If we are using arrow functions, then we cannot use the `this` context inside.
+If we use arrow function, `this` get bound to the lexical context instead of the call path.
+So, Mocha suggests to **not use arrow functions**